PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-12 05:18:59
+Last updated: 2024-04-12 05:19:32
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: I thought you where vomit-free since nintythree... so that was a lie? - Marshall Eriksen